Immigration

 DEMOCRATIC PARTY POSITION:

-• REPUBLICANS IN FLORIDA:
+• REPUBLICANS AND REPUBLICANS IN FLORIDA:

 In 2023, the Florida GOP governor and GOP majority in the legislature enacted SB 1718 which created new challenges for immigrants in Florida::